Locating & Removing Birds from Residential & Business Properties

 Starlings travel often, meaning their likelihood of picking up parasites and diseases along the way is increased.
 Of those, includes fungal diseases, protozoan disease toxoplasmosis, and blastomycosis.
 Starlings also pose a large agricultural threat through the spread of livestock diseases and mass consumption of agricultural products like fruits and grains.

 Because of their mass group tendencies, starlings pose unique pest control challenges.
 The buildup of nesting materials as well as droppings can make cleanup challenging, while controlling so many at once can also prove difficult.
-A flock of starlings can include thousands of birds, and at that rate, you’ll need to kill a few more than just two birds with one stone.
-Contact bird control professionals for the most efficient and effective way to combat a starling infestation.

 As large, solid-colored black birds, crows are inherently spooky.
 Pop culture and movies even use crows to symbolize foreboding characters and scenes.
 Crows are unquestionably intelligent – they’re often known to outsmart bird exclusionary tactics.
 Affecting both rural and urban populations, crows are omnipresent as pest species.